jovynne/jovynne/README.md

-- 👋 **Hi There**
+ **Hi**

-- **My name is Amadi Jovita Nnenna**
+  **I am Amadi Jovita Nnenna**

-- 👀 I’m interested in becoming a data analyst, ready to provide my expertise whenever needed.
+**Aspiring Data Analyst, passionate about providing expert data-driven insights**

-- 🌱 I’m currently learning Data Analysis
+💼 Currently honing skills in Data Analysis, preparing to collaborate with businesses and organizations to drive impactful decisions.

-- 💞️ I’m eager to collaborate with companies, organizations and various sectors, offering data-driven insights and analytical expertise.
+💡 Ready to contribute my analytical expertise across various sectors.

-- 📫 How to reach me on [linkedin].(www.linkedin.com/in/amadi-jovita-716bba2a7)
+📫 Connect with me on [linkedin].(www.linkedin.com/in/amadi-jovita-716bba2a7)

-- 😄 Pronouns: i am a lady
+😄 Pronouns: She/Her

-- ⚡ Fun fact: 80% of the work involves cleaning and preparing data, which is essential before drawing insights and creating visualizations.
+⚡ Fun fact: 80% of data analysis is spent cleaning and preparing data—essential steps before drawing insights or creating visualizations.